Introduction to optimization methods for training SciML models: Beyond first-order optimization

 \section{Beyond first-order optimization}

 While first-order methods such as SGD and Adam dominate modern ML, they often struggle in SciML settings, motivating the use of curvature-aware approaches.
-Second-order methods, such as the Newton method, can converge much faster near a local minimizer, which is particularly beneficial in SciML, where the loss landscape is often stiff and highly anisotropic due to underlying differential equations.
+Second-order methods, such as Newton's method, can converge much faster near a local minimizer, which is particularly beneficial in SciML, where the loss landscape is often stiff and highly anisotropic due to underlying differential operators.
+Coupled with \emph{globalization strategies}, such as line search~\cite{nocedal2006numerical} or trust-region methods~\cite{conn2000trust}, these methods are ensured to convergence from arbitrary starting points.
 However, their high computational cost makes them impractical at scale, leading to the development of scalable alternatives such as Hessian-free inexact Newton, subsampled Newton, or quasi-Newton methods.